Healthity

 WHAT'S NEXT:

-Concept Validation II : Given time constraint, this additional step has not been conducted at the time of compiling this case study.
-It will involve gathering feedback from the same participants from the user interviews, as well as healthcare providers to verify that the proposed design solutions effectively addresses the identified issues and meets the expectations of users.
+CONCEPT VALIDATION (2): Due to time constraints, this step has not been conducted at the time of compiling this case study.
+However, it will involve gathering feedback from the same participants involved in the user interviews to verify that the proposed design solutions effectively address the identified issues and meet user expectations.

-Upon receiving feedback, I will meticulously iterate on the design, incorporating suggestions and address any concerns raised during the validation process.
+Upon receiving feedback, I will iterate on the design, integrating valuable suggestions and addressing any concerns raised during the validation process.